 Seasoned travelers base their destinations on seasonal considerations.
 For example, you might not particularly fancy eating the traditional tourist favorites of Germany, Switzerland or Austria in summer; the food is too heavy for the heat.
 But on a crisp fall day, you might be more than happy to walk the black forest or cruise the Rhine, then return to your hotel, take a hot bath, and go downstairs to a medieval wood-beamed room with roaring fire to eat mounds of sausages and spaetzle while drinking lustily from a flask of homemade Riesling.

 Here are a few tips for some experiences that are unique to the quieter months.

-Truffles give off the sexiest odor on the planet, according to some people, including your host.
+Truffles give off the sexiest odor on the planet, according to some people.
 Why not go root some out yourself?
-I'd go to Italy's Piemonte to sample the fabulous food and hunt myself out some of my own tubers at La Casa del Trifulau:
+Go to Italy's Piemonte to sample the fabulous food and hunt yourself out some of your own tubers at La Casa del Trifulau:

 Or, if you just wanted to stay at a truffle hunter's B&B, plan a November trip to Tra Arte & Querce and have a truffle breakfast each morning (and more for dinner if you wish).

 If you're in the Emilia-Romagna region of Italy, you can participate in a fall truffle hunt in October-November at Al Vecchio Convento, which also features a very fine restaurant, cooking classes, and a once a week dinner buffet with traditional dancing to local Romagna music.